ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny's Great-granny , Viscountess A

-You were born into a poor farmer’s family in Småland on the Swedish countryside in 1833, but you always had an appetite for the good things in life.
+You were born into a poor farmer’s family in Småland on the Swedish countryside in 1853, but you always had an appetite for the good things in life.
 When your brother got the opportunity to go down to the shipyard in Lübeck in Germany and work there, you followed him to get a chance to see the world.

 Once in Lübeck, you managed to get a job in the kitchen of a lesser noble family, which was not quite the glamour you were looking for.
 With some charm and one or two somewhat less than moral acts, you managed to rise to the position of chambermaid which was more to your taste.

 Because of local unrest, the family you worked for with had do depart to America on short notice.
 You stayed behind to pack up the last of the possessions.
 But rather than accompany the luggage across the ocean you put a sum of money, some jewels, and a fantastic Tiara in your pocket and disappeared.

 Back in Stockholm, you introduced yourself under a new name and title.
 With the money you had, and the Tiara more specifically, you were quickly accepted into society.
-Everyone in Stockholm, including your children and grand-children, think you are a Viscountess from Holstein-Kiel whose entire family was murdered by the mob in the revolution of 1848.
+Everyone in Stockholm, including your children and grand-children, think you are a Viscountess from Holstein-Kiel whose entire family was murdered by the mob in a food riot of 1872.
 It is said that you fled through many adventures in both Paris and Milano before finally arriving in Stockholm and settling there.

 An industrial magnate of humble origins but with with massive resources fell for you and a fairy-tale wedding later you had the life you always dreamed of.
 Parties, social functions and no more scrubbing of floors.